 FUNDERS and PARTNERS:

-Huge thanks for funding this ‘R&D’ stage to Arts Council England and Lancaster Arts
+Funding for ‘R&D’ stage of Chirp&Drift gratefully received from Arts Council England and Lancaster Arts

 With invaluable support in kind from Knowle West Media Centre ‘The Factory’ and RSPB Leighton Moss.